 Panorama video from the summit of Ten Thousand Foot Ridge (Peak 10094)

 We hiked along the top of the ridge this time, headed west toward Lake Peak.
 Apparently, some folks from the Sierra Club left a number of small ducks to mark the trail.
-They helped, I guess, but it wasn’t that hard to figure out, namely: Stay on the ridge.
+They helped, I guess, but it wasn’t that hard to figure out, namely: Stay on top of the ridge.

 Day 3: We foolishly decided to traverse to Dollar Lake from Dry Lake by staying at 9000 feet elevation

 We foolishly decided to traverse to Dollar Lake from Dry Lake by staying at 9000 feet elevation (or so) the entire way.
 We saw this cross-country route on Hikin’ Jim’s awesome San Gorgonio CalTopo Map, and thought that it might save us from hiking all those extra miles on the main trails, and also from dropping down to 8200 feet along the way.
 The direct route was only two miles, rather than five, so it had to be better.
 Right?
 Right?
 Wrong.
-It was the shortcut from hell, and it took us five hours to get to Dollar Lake.
+It was the shortcut from hell, and it took us five hours to get to Dollar Lake!
 On the way back, we wisely chose the main trails and it only took us three and a half hours.
-All in all, it was tough, but I’m still glad that we took the crazy route.
+All in all, it was a very tough hike, but I’m still glad that we took the crazy route.

 This area was supposedly under the influence of a glacier situated on the northern slope of San Gorgonio Mountain during the last Ice Age.
 These piles of rocks are evidence of the glacier advancing and retreating a number of times during that period.
 Hikin’ Jim calls this area the “Glacial Chop Country.”

+After the saga of the boulder-strewn moraine, we discovered new problems: The side of Charlton peak had a number of deep clefts, or water/avalanche courses and somehow we had to get past all of them if we were to reach Dollar Lake.
+And this first one was a doozy, very deep and wide.
+The second one wasn’t much better.
 I checked the map but we didn’t have much choice.
 Except to climb higher to a flatter area, but Vicki didn’t like that idea at all.
 The whole point of this entire crazy hike was to stay at the same elevation, wasn’t it?
 So we dropped a bit into the two big clefts and climbed back out.
 After that, we’d simply be hiking along the north slope of Charton Peak.
 How hard could that be?
 Well, we’d soon find out.

 Eventually, of course, the traverse ended.
 We arrived at Dollar Lake.
 Vicki was totally whupped.
 We sat down under a tree and ate our lunch, then Vicki took a well-deserved nap.
 I took out the GPS and checked it out.
 We had hiked 2.3 miles and it had taken us almost five hours.
 This wasn’t an unheard of speed for difficult bushwhacking, but it certainly wasn’t great either.
 I also decided that there was no way we were going to hike back the way we came.
 Vicki would have to bite the bullet and take the trail with all its elevation losses and gains.
 It’s the mountains.
 They go up and down.
 That’s what they do.
 Trying to stay flat in the mountains is just asking for a heartache.